-Health Insurance Quotes in the UK
+Health insurance quotes in the UK

 Compare your health insurance with some of the best known medical insurance companies

-Bupa Global, one of the largest international health insurers, offers access to over 1.2m medical providers worldwide and ensures expats have the same coverage everywhere.
-Bupa settles directly with providers, so expats don’t pay upfront, and offers access to leading specialists without seeing a GP.
+With access to over 1.2m medical providers worldwide, Bupa Global ensures expats have the same coverage everywhere.
+As a leading international health insurer, the UK-headquartered company settles directly with providers, so its 15.5 million customers don’t pay upfront and can consult specialists without seeing a GP.

 The Munich-headquartered financial services company offers international health insurance plans for expatriate students, couples, professionals, and families living in the UK.
 Depending on the policy, Allianz Care covers everyday medical expenses, emergency treatment, dental, maternity, surgery, and outpatient fees.